ReflexCreations/Nexus/README.md

 utilities for dance pads.
 The interface specification is flexible, allowing any dance pad to be quickly integrated and begin using available software features.

+In addition, the project aims to provide a comprehensive set of user guides for open-source dance pad design.
+The goal is to create a centralised ecosystem for both software tools and documentation of dance pads.
+This will hopefully inspire creativity/freedom, while letting dance gamers share technology together.

 ## Installation